SABURO: The Saga of a Teenage Samurai in 17th Century Japan!

 Each story is filled with cultural and historical facts that reveal both negative and positive elements in the lives of the samurai class, with Saburo surmounting those that are negative and eventually finding a master who explains the essence and the purpose of life.
 It is both an educational and an inspirational read for young people.

-This ebook is available from diesel-ebooks.com.
+This book is available from Amazon.com

-The URI to TrackBack this entry is: http://culturalguidebooks2.wordpress.com/2008/11/18/saburo-the-saga-of-a-teenage-samurai-in-17th-century-japan/trackback/
+The URI to TrackBack this entry is: https://culturalguidebooks2.wordpress.com/2008/11/18/saburo-the-saga-of-a-teenage-samurai-in-17th-century-japan/trackback/